Compost and Waste Reduction

 Dining Services strives to take environmental impact into consideration when purchasing equipment for our operations.

-As Dining Services continues to update its facilities in the future, energy efficiency and Energy Star-certified equipment will play a major role in our purchasing patterns.
+As Dining Services continues to update facilities, energy efficiency and Energy Star-certified equipment will play a major role in purchasing decisions.